Diploma in Culinary Arts

 As noted previously, a gap may exist between industry and education For example, industry representatives typically do not put as much credibility on advisory boards as do educators In too many instances, industry seeks candidates for employment from academic institutions when there is a staffing need but do not take an active role in the development of that labour force.
 What is missing is a commitment to active participation and consistent involvement in the education and training process at the secondary and post-secondary level.

 Therefore, as an initiative to full fill the government transformation ideas and plan, the curriculum needs to be as relevant and current as possible, while still retaining its fundamental focus Taught entirely by experienced, working chefs and experts in the food industry, Victoria Training Centre full-time culinary program with intensive, semester-long program exposes students to classic local and international techniques and cuisines.
-Merging the best aspects of traditional culinary study with hands-on instruction in basic and high production state-of-the-art laboratory kitchen, the program provides insight into the food industry and prepares students for a wide variety of jobs.
+Merging the best aspects of traditional culinary study with hands-on instruction in basic and high production state-of-the-art laboratory kitchen, the diploma in culinary arts program provides insight into the food industry and prepares students for a wide variety of jobs.

 - Learn from the best professional chefs and teachers in the world of cooking